View Glen Yoder's Obituary on kpcnews.com and share memories

 Glen was an owner/operator of Four Woods Laminating, Topeka, since 1985 and he was a member of the Old Order Amish Church.

-Visitation will be after 1 p.m.
+Visitation began at 1 p.m.
 Tuesday, Feb.
-5, and all day Wednesday, Feb.
+5, and continues all day Wednesday, Feb.
 6, at the family's residence, 7575 W. 500 S., Topeka.
 Funeral services will be at 9:30 a.m.
 Thursday, Feb.
 7, also at the family's residence.
 Services will be conducted by the home ministers.

 Burial will be in Hawpatch Cemetery, Topeka.